Trump edges up in Iowa even as legal challenges grow, poll shows

 WASHINGTON, Oct 30 (Reuters) - Former U.S. President Donald Trump maintains a commanding lead over his Republican rivals in Iowa less than three months before the state kicks off the Republican presidential nominating contest, with Nikki Haley and Ron DeSantis tied for second place, an NBC News poll released on Monday showed.

-The survey, conducted with the Des Moines Register and Mediacom last week, found Trump with a nearly 30 percentage point advantage over the former U.S. ambassador to the United Nations and the Florida governor ahead of the Jan.
-15 caucuses in the Midwestern U.S. state.
+The survey, conducted with the Des Moines Register and Mediacom last week, found Trump with a nearly 30-percentage-point advantage over the former U.S. ambassador to the United Nations and the Florida governor ahead of the Jan.
+15 caucuses in the Midwestern state.

-Trump's advantage comes even as his legal challenges grow.
+Trump is showing strength in Iowa despite considerable legal challenges.
 The former Republican president faces four criminal and three civil trials, some related to his attempts to overturn his 2020 loss to Democrat Joe Biden.
 Still, 65% of those surveyed said he could win the November 2024 contest versus Biden, who is seeking another term.

 "He’s still the dominant player in the field, and his standing has in fact improved from August," said J. Ann Selzer, who conducted the poll.